Difference Between Prime And Composite Numbers

 One useful tip for quickly identifying prime numbers is to memorize the first few primes: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29.
 Knowing these primes can help you quickly eliminate many composite numbers when performing trial division.

-For example, if you want to check if 51 is prime, you can quickly see that it is divisible by 3 (since the sum of its digits, 5 + 1 = 6, is divisible by 3).
-Therefore, 51 is a composite number without needing to perform extensive calculations.
+As an example, if you want to check if 51 is prime, you can quickly see that it is divisible by 3 (since the sum of its digits, 5 + 1 = 6, is divisible by 3).
+That's why, 51 is a composite number without needing to perform extensive calculations.

 Using Divisibility Rules